axiomhq/axiom-grafana/README.md

 ## Troubleshooting

 If you encounter any issues or need help, please join our [Discord community](https://axiom.co/discord) for assistance and support, or open an issue on the [GitHub repository](https://github.com/axiomhq/axiom-grafana/issues).

-## Contributing

-Contributions are welcome!
-Please submit pull requests or open issues on the [GitHub repository](https://github.com/axiomhq/axiom-grafana).

 ## License